Apples

 Sodium Bisulfate

 Sodium bisulfate is a preservative that can help fruits and vegetables retain color and freshness.
-Prepared as a fruit dip, sodium bisulfate is most effective treatment for long term storage of dried apples.
+Prepared as a fruit dip, sodium bisulfate is the most effective treatment for long term storage of dried apples.
 Sodium bisulfate can be ordered through a local pharmacy without a prescription.

 CAUTION: People with asthma should not use this option to pretreat produce.